Law

 It is a great temptation when starting off a business to engage self employed consultants/contractors without any formal documentation or simply after an exchange of emails.

 A The Limited Liability Partnership Act 2000 ("the Act") created a legal entity known as a Limited Liability Partnership ("LLP").
-However, this new business format appears to only have been taken up by professional bodies such as accountants, surveyors and solicitor's – but what does this legal entity actually offer?

 The Companies Act of 2006 is important to companies who don't always do the right thing when it comes to their business.